michaelmachado/BotLife/language/conversations/PVSsignup.md

 < No Problem.
 ^ Please let me know if you have any other questions.
-* Confirm/followup
+* Confirm_Completion/Follow_Up

-Thats it thanks
+Thats it, Thanks.
-* Confirm/End
+* affirmative/conclusion